dotnet/roslyn/docs/features/nullable-reference-types.md

 notNull = oblivious; // assigns ~, no warning
 oblivious = maybeNull; // assigns ?, no warning
 ```
+The warning assigning `?` to `!` is a W warning if the target is a local.

 ### Local declarations
 Nullablilty follows from assignment.